 - Consolidation of top ten regional projects into a statewide priority list to be submitted to the Agency of Commerce.

-Eligibility and Scoring Criteria: Projects should address the following criteria to be included on the Regional Priority Project list.
+Eligibility and Scoring Criteria: Projects should address the following criteria to be included on the RPP list.
 These are the criteria that will be used to score and prioritize each project.
 Scoring and prioritization is conducted on a continuum for each criterion regarding the degree to which the project meets each criterion.
 For example, a project that is truly “shovel-ready” (no obstacles to implement except the funding gap) will score higher than one that requires permitting or the project managers do not have site control.
 A second example is a project that creates 20 new, high-paying jobs will score higher than a project that retains a few jobs.
 Projects that meet the criteria to a higher degree will score higher and be placed in a higher priority.
 Because the lists are living and dynamic, projects can be added to the list each year and move up in priority as the project is more fully developed and more fully meets criteria.
 Projects should, at a minimum be able to address the following on the Project Information Form:

 - Project Purpose and Benefits to the Region: The project should build capacity in the region for improved economic and community development.
 Projects that advance economic and community development, especially in areas such as workforce development, developing entrepreneurial ecosystems, and enhancing business clusters, will score highest.